grafana/tempo/docs/tempo/website/setup/linux.md

 ## Use the CLI to send Tempo data to Grafana

-Refer to [Set up the GET plugin for Grafana]({{< relref "../setup-get-plugin-grafana" >}}) to integrate your GET cluster with Grafana and a UI to interact with the Admin API.
+Refer to [Set up the Tempo plugin for Grafana]({{< relref "../setup-get-plugin-grafana" >}}) to integrate your Tempo cluster with Grafana and a UI to interact with the Admin API.

 <!-- This section is commented out until some issues with the TNS install (dealing with ports) are addressed. >
 ## Test your configuration using the TNS application